ConvLab/ConvLab-3/convlab/policy/vtrace_DPT/README_EmoLoop.md

 Moreover, you can specify the full dialogue pipeline here, such as the user policy, NLU for system and user, etc. Please specify paths to model checkpoints in the configuration file for each module.

-Parameters that are tied to the RL algorithm and the model architecture can be changed in **configs/emoloop_hyperparameters.json**.
+Parameters that are tied to the RL algorithm and the model architecture can be changed in **configs/emoloop_hyperparameters.json** and **configs/simpleloop_hyperparameters.json**.
+They differ primarily by `use_emotion`, which determines if emotion reward is used in RL, and `predict_conduct`, which determines if conduct is part of the policy action output.

-NOTE: you can specify which underlying dataset should be used for creating the action and state space through changing in your **environment-config**
+To train SimpleLoop, use hyperparameters stored in **configs/simpleloop_hyperparameters.json**.
+SimpleLoop uses the same pipeline configuration file where the emotion-related components will be automatically ignored.

 ## Evaluation